civetweb/civetweb/docs/UserManual.md

     /foo         Any string that begins with /foo **a$|**b$    Any string that ends with a or b

-# Configuration Options

-Below is a list of configuration options understood by CivetWeb.
-Every option is followed by it's default value.
-If a default value is not present, then the default is empty.

 ## Options from `civetweb.c`